tillitis/tillitis-key1/doc/system_description/software.md

   * 4 SPRAM x 32 KB => 128 KB RAM for application/software

 [^1]: Embedded Block RAM (also BRAM) residing in the FPGA, can
-    configured as RAM or ROM.
+    be configured as RAM or ROM.

 ## Introduction